vecnavium-pm-pl/VecnaLeaderboards/README.md

 Have a suggestion?

 Feel free to contact me in the [Support Discord Server](https://discord.gg/jWFB56RqUN) and suggest the suggestion you have in mind for this plugin!

+# Credits
+Credits to our contributors [Spice](https://github.com/SpiceX) for implementing CustomFloatingText and also rewriting and cleaning the plugin's code

+[Aläcksch](https://github.com/AlecksWasHere) For implementing the UI Support for /stats and also taking part of cleaning the code